How will my child benefit from this experience?

 When are rehearsals conducted?

 The rehearsal schedule is set by the Presenting Organization within our guidelines.
-Rehearsals are 4 ½ hours each day and consist of two 2-hour blocks of time with a 15-30 minute snack break between the two sessions for those cast members involved in both sessions.
+Rehearsals are 4 hours and 15 minutes each day and consist of two 2-hour blocks of time with a 15-30 minute snack break between the two sessions for those cast members involved in both sessions.
 It’s important to note that not all cast members are involved in every rehearsal session.
 Each child’s schedule for the week is dependent on the role in which they’re cast.
-Generally, during the school year tour, the majority of rehearsals take place after the school day is over, for example 3:30-8:00pm.
+Generally, during the school year tour, the majority of rehearsals take place after the school day is over, for example 3:30-7:45PM.
 However, some communities choose to have rehearsals during the school day.
-Generally during the summer months rehearsals take place during the day, for example 10am-2:30pm each day.
+Generally during the summer months rehearsals take place during the day, for example 10AM-2:15PM each day.

 Who will be visiting our community?